PinataMostGrim/perfaware/README.md

 ### win32_sim8086
 A Win32 version of the original 8086 simulator with a GUI.
 Inspired by Jeremy English's [Sim8088](https://codeberg.org/jeng/Sim8088) and [RemedyBG](https://remedybg.handmade.network/).
 This likewise is my attempt to gain some familiarity using IMGUI (and [DearImGui](https://github.com/ocornut/imgui) specifically).
-Currently only possesses a Windows layer but a Linux layer will be produced eventually.
+This project currently only possesses a Windows layer but a Linux layer will be produced eventually.

-This project is built by executing [build-win32-wi8086.bat](build-win32-wi8086.bat).
-On an interesting note, the program features Handmade Hero-style hot-loading of the application layer, which is extremely handy while building a GUI (Casey is a genius).
-Simply make your changes to the GUI script with the application running and re-execute the build script.
+Built by executing [build-win32-wi8086.bat](build-win32-wi8086.bat).
+On an interesting note, the program features Handmade Hero-style hot-loading of the application layer, which is extremely handy while building a GUI.
+Casey is a genius.
+To take advantage of hot-reloading, simply make your changes to the GUI script with the application running and re-execute the build script.

 ![image](assets/win32_sim8086_50.png "screenshot")